- Location: In Canterbury in Kent County

 In 597 AD Pope Gregory the Great sent St. Augustine to Kent for converting Angle slaves.
 King Ethelbert the local king of Kent donated St. Martin’s Cathedral to St. Augustine.
 King Ethelbert’s queen, French Princess Bertha was already a Christian by then.
 Augustine consecrated as a bishop in France was subsequently made Archbishop of Canterbury by the Pope.
 The current Archbishop is 104th in line since then.

-Canterbury Cathedral in UK is a magnificent creation in stone, oak wood and gilt.
-This outstanding cathedral surrounded by ruins and medieval buildings also included its monasteries bakery, granary, and brewery presently all of which is occupied by King's School.
-The Chapter House with its raised Prior's seat and lofty oak ceilings was the meeting place of the monks.
+Canterbury Cathedral in the UK is a magnificent creation in stone, oak wood, and gilt.
+This outstanding cathedral surrounded by ruins and medieval buildings also included its monasteries bakery, granary, and brewery presently all of which are occupied by King’s School.
+The Chapter House with its raised Prior’s seat and lofty oak ceilings was the meeting place of the monks.
 The cloisters with narrow stone benches were used as studies.
-The Nave characterized by tall columns, delicate arches and gilt roof is a marvelous representation of English Perpendicular Gothic architecture designed by Henry Yevele.
+The Nave characterized by tall columns, delicate arches, and gilt roof is a marvelous representation of English Perpendicular Gothic architecture designed by Henry Level.